DHBern/HistFalk-OralHistoryArchive/README.md

 |
 ├── _sass
 |   ├── buttonStyles.scss (Styling sheet for all the buttons, especially the conditional button styling)
+|   ├── postStyles.scss (Styling sheet for the post.html layout)
 │   └── main.scss (Styling sheet for the project, contains generel styling) ├── assets (everything that is placed in this folder will be copied  across to the built site) │   ├── css